Indian Geography: Size & Location- 2 Notes | Study Geography for UPSC CSE - UPSC

 The thickness of the troposphere at the equator is the greatest because heat is transported to great heights by strong convection currents.

 Temperature decreases with height in this layer, roughly at the rate of1°C for 165 meters of ascent.
 This is known as the normal lapse rate.

 This layer contains dust particles and over 90% of the earth’s water vapour.

 All vital atmospheric processes leading to various climatic and weather conditions take place in this layer.

-Aviators of jet aeroplanes often avoid this layer due to presence of bumpy air pockets and fly throughtropopause which separates troposphere from stratosphere.
+Aviators of jet aeroplanes often avoid this layer due to the presence of bumpy air pockets and fly throughtropopause which separates the troposphere from the stratosphere.